Leadership and Relationships – It’s the Little Things

 In leadership, how you make people feel is as important as what you do and say.

 I am a keen follower of sport.
-In particular a passionate fan of the Australian Rules Football (AFL) team, Port Adelaide Power.
-It has been a struggle for Port in recent years, not having made the finals for some time.
-They have a proud history and have made many structural and personnel changes over the last 6 months to bring the results back to where the fans expect the team to be.
-I mention this because earlier this week, the team appointed a new captain in Travis Boak.
-He was brought up in country Victoria but drafted to the Power in South Australia in 2006.
+In particular a passionate fan of the Australian Rules Football (AFL) team, Port Power, based in South Australia.
+It was a struggle for Port in the years around 2008 and immediately after, not having made the finals for some time.
+They have a proud history and made many structural and personnel changes over over that period to bring the results back to where the fans expected the team to be.

-In the last year or so during contract negotiations, Travis had the opportunity to return home to his family, which has a strong pull for him.
+The opportunity to return to Victoria was always an option.
+After his initial contract period, Travis had the opportunity to return home to his family, which had a strong pull for him.
 He was approached by other teams and there was a real risk of Travis going to a team with a seemingly bigger upside, fan-base or budget, if reports were to be believed.
+His Father, who he was very close to, had recently passed away, which was an added incentive to return home.
 But he stayed.
 Why?
+Integrity, loyalty, commitment, relationships and I am sure many other attributes and values formed part of his decision-making.

 The phone call on draft day, 2006